bowman2001/perplexdoc/content/blog/marginal-note/index.md

 {{< figure wiles />}}

-The proof has been considered generally inaccessible until Sir Andrew John Wiles publicly announced a very complicated one in 1993 after seven years of ground-breaking work.
-Only a few mathematicians were able to follow him and found out, that his first version did contain some errors.
-Wiley finally published an acceptable version in 1995 --- a break-through in number theory which won him a few prizes.
+The proof has been considered generally inaccessible until Sir Andrew John Wiles publicly announced one in 1993 after seven years of ground-breaking work.
+A few mathematicians were able to follow him and found out, that his first promising version still contained some flaws.
+Wiley finally published a completely convincing version in 1995 --- a break-through in number theory which won him a few prizes.

-His proof is still inaccessible even to many mathematicians.
-But the ancient proof by Diophantus’ and Fermat’s conjecture are relatively easy to follow in the English translation:
+His proof is so complicated, that its still inaccessible --- even to many mathematicians.
+But the ancient proof by Diophantus’ and Fermat’s original conjecture are relatively easy to follow in the English translation:

 > To divide a given square into a sum of two squares.
 >